How to Find Event Sponsors: Bizzabo's 9 Step Guide [2021 Update]

 Even if you were to find companies who are interested in the event, you will only win them over once they buy into the event goals and vision.
 Thus, make sure to have these core factors explicitly defined before beginning the search.
 Being able to clearly communicate these values will be crucial in helping you find companies interested in sponsorship events.

-2) Know Why Companies Want to Sponsor Events
+2) Dig into Why Companies Want to Sponsor Events

 If the goal is to find companies the are interested in sponsoring events, the primary step should be to understand why these companies are looking for sponsorships.
 In the end, sponsoring an event is a significant investment so it is important to become knowledgeable on the types of event ROI that these companies are expecting to see.
 Below is a list of reasons that cover why companies seek out event sponsorship opportunities.